rahulrajish/rahulrajish/README.md

 - 👋 Hi, I’m Rahul
-- 👀 I’m interested in Blockchain, Rust
+- 👀 I’m interested in learning Rust
-- 🌱 I’m currently learning Solidity, Ethereum & Rust
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on Blockchain ad Rust
+- 💞️ I’m looking to collaborate Rust

 <!---
 rahulrajish/rahulrajish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.